 Dyscalculia can be defined as:

 … a condition that affects the ability to acquire arithmetical skills.
 Learners with dyscalculia may have difficulty understanding simple number concepts, lack an intuitive grasp of numbers, and have problems learning number facts and procedures.
-Even if they produce a correct answer or use a correct method, they may do so mechanically and without confidence.
+Even if they produce a correct answer or use a correct method, they do so mechanically and without confidence.

-Dyscalculia across the school years
+Specific learning disorder in mathematics (dyscalculia) across the school years

 Children who have a specific learning disorder with impairment in mathematics (dyscalculia) will show some or many of the difficulties listed below.
 They may not display all of these characteristics.